TheMarco77/math.js/README.md

-# Team Treehouse math workshop | math.js | Workshop using the visitors inputs to do math.
-Add, Multiply, Divid and minor
+# Team Treehouse math workshop | math.js | Workshop using the visitors inputs to do math. addition, multiplication, division and subtract

-# Responsive Web Design Projects - Build a Personal Portfolio Webpage
+* The steps below are the steps taken for this math.js script file to working.

-* You can use HTML, JavaScript, and CSS to complete this project.
-Plain CSS is recommended because that is what the lessons have covered so far and you should get some practice with plain CSS.
-You can use Bootstrap or SASS if you choose.
-Additional technologies (just for example jQuery, React, Angular, or Vue) are not recommended for this project, and using them is at your own risk.
-Other projects will give you a chance to work with different technology stacks like React.
-We will accept and try to fix all issue reports that use the suggested technology stack for this project.
-Happy coding!
+* It uses any input number by the visitor to do all available basic math problems

 - [x] **User Story #1:** Attach this file -- math.js -- to the index.html file using a <script> tag.